Islamic dietary laws

 Islamic dietary laws are laws that Muslims follow in their diet.
 Islamic jurisprudence specifies which foods are halal (حَلَال) and which are haram (حَرَام).
 The dietary laws are found in the Quran, the holy book of Islam, as well as in collections of traditions attributed to the Islamic prophet Muhammad.

 Herbivores, cud-chewing animals like cattle, deer, sheep, goats, and antelope are some examples of animals that are halal only if they are treated like sentient beings and slaughtered painlessly while reciting the basmala and takbir.
 If the animal is treated poorly or tortured while being slaughtered, the meat is haram.
-Forbidden food substances include alcohol, pork, frog, carrion, the meat of carnivores, and animals that died due to illness, injury, stunning, poisoning, or slaughtering not in the name of God.
+Forbidden food substances include alcohol, pork, frog, carrion, and animals that died due to illness, injury, stunning, poisoning, or slaughtering not in the name of God.

 Quranic foundation

-The Quran, which is the divine source, along with the life and teachings of the Prophet Muhammad (Sunnah), explicitly state foods that are prohibited (haram) and permissible (halal).
+The Quran, which is the divine source, along with the life and teachings of Muhammad (sunnah), explicitly state foods that are prohibited (haram) and permissible (halal).
 These rules of living are believed as essentials for religious observances, practical life, and the health and well-being.